 - A scenario where you can’t verify the transaction with anyone else

 CEO fraud takes advantage of the power dynamic within the company.
-That, combined with social engineering tactics like urgency, scarcity, and specificity, is oftentimes enough for attackers to persuade the target to do what they request.
+Combined with social engineering tactics like urgency, scarcity, and specificity, that is frequently enough for attackers to persuade the target to do what they request.

-A common scenario for CEO fraud is when an attacker poses as a CEO and sends an urgent request for a transfer of funds to someone in the finance department.
+A typical scenario for CEO fraud is when an attacker poses as a CEO and sends an urgent request for a transfer of funds to someone in the finance department.

-The CEO could say that they’re in a meeting with a vendor and just found out that the last payment didn’t go to their new account.
+The CEO could say they’re meeting with a vendor and discovered that the last payment didn’t go to their new account.
 The CEO might then request a junior-level accountant to pay right now so they can maintain a good relationship with the vendor.

 Another common play is posing as an executive and mentioning that they’d like to appreciate employees with gift cards.
 Then, they’d ask the target to help them purchase the gift cards using company funds but to keep it a secret because they want it to be a surprise.

-Having a legitimate email account also makes it easier for hackers to internally request sensitive data, especially if the compromised account has a high level of security permission.
+A legitimate email account also makes it easier for hackers to internally request sensitive data, especially if the compromised account has high-security permission.

-As the name suggests, hackers impersonate the legal professionals you’re working with.
-People often panic when they hear legal troubles, which might be why attorney impersonation works so well.
+As the name suggests, hackers impersonate the legal professionals you work with.
+People often panic when they hear about legal troubles, which might be why attorney impersonation works so well.

-The target for attorney impersonation is usually low-level employees with no way to validate the request.
-The “legal” or administrative request will usually come at the end of the workday when recipients don’t really have anyone to consult with.
-And since it’s something that appears confidential and urgent, the unwitting employee obliges the request anyway.
+The target for attorney impersonation is low-level employees with no way to validate the request.
+The “legal” or administrative request usually comes at the end of the workday when recipients don’t have anyone to consult.
+And since it appears confidential and urgent, the unwitting employee obliges the request anyway.

-Instead of money, attackers in a data theft aim for personal or sensitive information that can be used for future attacks.
-The main target for these attacks is often the HR and bookkeeping department who collects and stores the most sensitive personal data from employees, such as social security numbers or tax ID.
+Instead of money, attackers in data theft aim for personal or sensitive information that can be used for future attacks.
+The main target for these attacks is often the HR and bookkeeping department, which collects and stores employees’ most sensitive personal data, such as social security numbers or tax IDs.

-Fraudsters might be using this to augment future attacks, but it’s also highly likely that they’ll sell this information on the dark web.
+Fraudsters might use this to augment future attacks, but they’ll also likely sell this information on the dark web.
 Beware of identity theft if sensitive employee details are recently leaked this way.

 Most often seen when working with foreign suppliers, this type of BEC attack involves attackers posing as a vendor to send a fake invoice with fraudulent account information attached.

-The attachment itself often doesn’t contain any malware either, so it won’t set off your anti-malware scans.
+The attachment often doesn’t contain any malware either, so it won’t set off your anti-malware scans.

-The supposed vendor might send this to your finance department, mentioning that they have moved to a new bank account and attaches the fraudulent bank details.
+The supposed vendor might send this to your finance department, mentioning that they have moved to a new bank account and attaching the fraudulent bank details.